 Campus Space Management

-The Campus Space Management Program is a proactive measure that will allow the university to maximize its current space to best meet the needs of our students and employees as well as plan for future growth.
-This program will also develop a framework for aligning opportunities and needs regarding campus space with other university-wide planning efforts.
+The Campus Space Management Program enables the university to maximize its current space to best meet the needs of our students and employees as well as plan for future growth.
+Launched in fall 2025, this program is establishing a framework for aligning opportunities and needs regarding campus space with other university-wide planning efforts based on a campus-wide study completed in 2024.

 Objectives for the program include: